James W. Marshall (politician): Biography

 Marshall was born near Staunton, Virginia, in Augusta County.

 He served during the Civil War in the Confederate Army as a private for four years.

 After the War, he graduated in 1870 from Roanoke College in Salem, Virginia.
 He studied law and was admitted to the bar, serving Commonwealth's attorney for Craig County, Virginia in the years 1870–1875 and 1884–1888.

 Marshall served in the Senate of Virginia during the years 1875–1878 and 1891–1892, and was a member of the Virginia House of Delegates in 1883 and 1884.

 Marshall elected as a Democrat to the Fifty-third Congress (March 4, 1893 – March 3, 1895).
 He was an unsuccessful candidate for renomination in 1894.
-He resumed the practice of law in Newcastle, Virginia.
+He resumed the practice of law in New Castle, Virginia.
 He was a delegate to the Virginia Constitutional Convention of 1901-1902.

-He died in Newcastle, and was interred in West View Cemetery.
+He died in New Castle, and was interred in West View Cemetery.